jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/MDA/readme.md

 ![image](https://github.com/user-attachments/assets/b177ff19-e98f-4306-8d4e-1a8172bd12d9)

-Audit your Blocks across to MDE with the below KQL :oncoming_police_car: :.
+Audit your Blocks across to MDE with the below KQL :oncoming_police_car:.
 Smartscreen is used for Edge and Exploit Guard is for 3rd party browsers.
 In the back-end the blocks are MDE, assuming of course you have remembered to [Enforce MDA Blocks to MDE](#enforce-mda-blocks-to-mde). ❗ Please remember to turn this on or the blocks will not do diddly squat from an MDE Point of view!

 ```
 DeviceEvents